earthly/website/blog/_posts/2023-08-01-earthly-cloud-free-tier-launch.md

 It's about making developers productive.
 It's about making dev tools friendly and accessible, such that the cost of adoption is low, and you don't need a whole army of people to maintain it.
 It's about lowering the barrier to entry.
 It's about allowing reusability, so that, again, maintenance is easy.
 It's about making it integrate with or reuse things you already know instead of ripping and replacing whole systems, reducing the time and effort of implementation and eliminating a lot of costly training.
 It's about allowing for incremental adoption, to make switching less risky and less costly.
 It's about making things consistent such that they run the same everywhere: on your laptop or in cloud-hosted CI.
 And finally, it's about speeding things up so developers can focus on what really matters: iterating tirelessly on the product and delivering value to the customer.

 Developer Experience isn't a nice-to-have.
 Done right, it becomes a critical strategic business need.
-And you don't have to be a huge corporation to be able to benefit from it.
-DevEx is for the masses now.
-There are hundreds of open source and commercial tools on the market that are built to make developers' jobs easier.
+And you shouldn't have to be a huge corporation to be able to benefit from it.

 ## Introducing Earthly Cloud

 I'm here to tell you that CI/CD needs rethinking.
 Its lack of innovation over the last decade, the inaccessibility of modern build systems, and the recent and needed emphasis on Developer Experience are all blaring, screaming signals that the way we CI/CD right now isn't going to last much longer.
-There will be a category-defining product (or products) that will change the way we do CI/CD.
+There will be a category-defining product (or products) that will change the way we do CI/CD across big and small companies.

 We believe that everyone should have access to this – CI/CD that is modern like a build system, accessible like a SaaS tool, and that makes developers more productive.
 For this reason, we are announcing our newest offering,[Earthly Cloud](​​https://earthly.dev/earthly-cloud).
 Earthly Cloud is a SaaS build automation platform that gives you consistent builds, ridiculous speed, a next-gen developer experience, and it works with any CI (or as a standalone CI).